H1. General accounting principles

 A main site is a production facility that is wholly owned by Essity and that has 100 or more employees.

 Data provided in the report is compiled through various systems, primarily the Group’s financial consolidation system, Resource Management System (RMS) and Essity’s system for collection of social data.
-General tables for environmental and social data can be found in the non-financial multi-year summary on pages in the chapter Environmental data.

 Each unit reports the following data to the system: